sorabhtomar/iosnd-office-hours/2015-03-10-program-actions-outlets.md

 professional developers do.
 Instead, developers are very good at parsing through documentation to piece together their logic in code.

-> In lesson to of Intro to iOS Development, when we were asked to add the Stop
+> In lesson two of Intro to iOS Development, when we were asked to add the Stop
 > Record button, I set the Image Set to use vector images.
 The instructor did
 > it differently.
 Do I need to change my implementation before submitting my
 > project?